w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 use, the type of machine specification, the number of validators you are going to deploy, the machine location, and the user to use for SSH.

 The other options can be mostly self explanatory.
-Here's some nice defaults you can use:
+Here's some tips on what they are and how you can use them:

+In the `additionalFlags` option, configure any of the additional flags you want to run for your validator.
+If you want to run with a specific name, this is where you would enter it.

 Under the `polkadotBinary.url` field you can provide the release that is hosted in the [W3F repository][w3f polkadot] or use an alternate one that you build